alttch/neotasker/doc/supervisor.rst

 Create
 ------

-If you plan to use async worker executors, create aloop:
+If you plan to use async worker target functions, create aloop:

 .. code:: python